alitalpur99/alitalpur99.github.io/README.md

 ## Welcome                                           ![Ali](src/gitpic.jpg)

 Hi!
-Thank you for visiting my personal webpage.
+Thank you for visiting my webpage.

 My name is **Ali**.
 I am currenlty looking for a new challange in research and development.
-If you would like to know about my professional and educational qualifications, please read on.
+If you would like to know more about me, please read on.

+## Interest / Wants

+** Research, Development, Communication Networking, Programming, Machine Learning, Aviation Management

 ***